isabella232/element-optogenetics/docs/src/concepts.md

 | OptoStimParams | Stimulus parameters |
 | OptoProtocol | Protocol for a given session |
 | OptoEvent | Start and end time of the stimulus within a session |

-## Roadmap

-Further development of this Element is community driven.
-Upon user requests and based on guidance from the Scientific Steering Group we will add further features to this Element.